 Have a soft burp rag

 Have a soft burp rag or washcloth on hand at all times.

 Gently but regularly wipe the drool, milk or food from your baby’s face and the creases of their neck, especially right after they’ve had a bottle or meal.

 Use a bib so your baby’s saliva doesn’t make their shirt wet.
 Change bibs frequently so the moisture doesn’t soak into their shirt and create a rash on their chest.

 Apply barrier ointments

-Apply barrier ointments like Petroleum Jelly (Vaseline) or Aquaphor to protect your baby’s skin from getting irritated by drool.
+Apply barrier ointments like Petroleum Jelly (Vaseline) or Aquaphor to protect your baby’s skin from getting irritated by the drool.

 Avoid soaps & detergents

 Avoid soaps & detergents with fragrances/dyes that can further irritate your baby’s skin.
-Though it’s helpful to apply ointment as a barrier, you might avoid using thick lotion that might further moisten your baby’s skin and contribute to chafing.
+Though it’s helpful to apply ointment as a barrier, you might avoid using a thick lotion that might further moisten your baby’s skin and contribute to chafing.